uwreact/uwreact_robot/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Put an 'x' in the boxes that apply. -->

-- [ ] I have tested my changes on our frc robot's hardware.
+- [ ] I have tested my changes on our real hardware.
 - [ ] I have added tests.
 - [ ] I have added necessary documentation.